Enalean/tuleap-documentation-en/languages/en/user-guide/communication.rst

 Instant Messaging Plug-in
 --------------------------

+.. attention:: Deprecation notice

+   Instant messaging plugin is no longer maintained.

 Tuleap is bundled with a Jabber server and an Instant Messaging (IM) Plug-In that allows a certain level of integration between them.